Gift Marzipan Pig Candy to your loved ones to wish them prosperity and good fortune!

 The Marzipan pig tradition is still popular in Scandinavian countries such as Norway as well as the German-speaking countries, including Germany, Austria, and Switzerland.

-In the German-speaking countries, marzipan pigs are gifted before midnight on Silvester.
+Incidentally, in the German-speaking countries, marzipan pigs are gifted before midnight on Sylvester (31st December) or on New Year's Day (1st January).

-We say "Schwein gehabt", which means directly translated "you got a pig" means you were lucky.
+One of our common expressions is “Schwein gehabt”, which means directly translated “you got a pig”, and that means you were lucky.

-It indicates, indirectly, that someone close to you gifted you a New Year's pig to "gift you luck" for the coming year!
+It indicates, indirectly, that someone close to you offered you a New Year's pig to “gift you luck” for the coming year!
+So, as you can see, this small marzipan piglet, is valued!

-For New Year's we gift other good luck symbols and charms as well.
+For New Year's we gift other good luck symbols and lucky charms as well.

-These are some of the popular and common German good luck symbols besides the pink piggy:
+Here are some popular and common German good luck symbols, besides the pink piggy:

 - Chimney Sweep